-Achieving Atomicity and Resiliency when publishing to the Event Bus

-When publishing integration events through a distributed messaging system like your Event Bus based on RabbitMQ or any Service Bus in the market, you have the problem of atomically updating the original database and "publishing" an event.
+Achieving Atomicity and Resiliency when publishing to the Event Bus the original database and "publishing" an event.
 For instance, in the simplified example showed before the code is committing data into the database when the product price is changed, then publishing the ProductPriceChangedIntegrationEvent.
 Initially, it would look essential that those two operations were done atomically.
 However, if using a distributed transaction involving the database and the Message Broker, like you could do in older systems like MSMQ (Microsoft Message Queuing), is not recommended for the reasons described at the CAP theorem.
 Basically, you use microservices to build scalable and high available systems.
 Simplifying, the CAP theorem says that you cannot build a database (but also related to systems based on microservices as each microservice owns its model) that is continually available, sequentially consistent and tolerant to any partition pattern.
 You have to choose just two of these three properties.
 In microservices based architectures you choose availability and tolerant not favoring ACID consistency across multiple distributed resources.
 Therefore, in most modern microservice based applications, you usually don't want to use distributed transactions, like when implementing distributed transactions based on the Windows's DTC (Distributed Transaction Coordinator) with our "old friend" MSMQ.